Xiyeh/Game/README.md

 # Snake-Game
-Snake Game using GUI in Java.
+Snake Game using GUI in Java.\n
 Includes a title screen and a game over screen